10 Tips to Give Your Dog a Blissful Vet Visit

 5. Train your dog in tricks.

-To alleviate the stress your dog may feel at being physically manipulated at the vet, train your dog in useful tricks that translate to the exam process—for example, to step up onto a small platform when asked, a “trick” that works well for the vet’s scale.
+To alleviate the stress your dog may feel at being physically manipulated at the vet, train your dog with useful tricks that translate to the exam process — for example, teach them to step up onto a small platform when asked.
+This is a “trick” that works well for the vet’s scale.

 7. Get acquainted first.